coconutpalm/righttypes/README.md

 # righttypes - Because computing mismatches is more useful than asking if (valid? x).

-## Why should I care?

-Because *knowing* that one's data is clean helps one be confident in one's own code!
+*Knowing* that one's data is clean increases confidence in one's own code!

 *  Not a framework - Just some functions / macros that stand on their own.
 *  Doesn't try to \"boil the ocean\" or be the One Type Library to Rule Them All.